Enrollment and waitlist data for current and upcoming courses refresh every 10 minutes; all other information as of 6:00 AM.

 School of Ed Transfer Course

 The theme of this course is how to perform data analysis using Geographic Information Systems.
 Specific topics include spatial database operations, buffers, map overlay and address matching.
 The course illustrates the principles of Geographic Information Systems using a variety of real-world applications from demography to environmental studies.
-This course uses a blended course format and students should be prepared to spend 50% of their time working independently.

 4 Credits